microsoft/ignite-learning-paths-training/apps/apps50/demo-scripts/demo4.md

 > We could jump into our Kubernetes cluster directly using `kubectl` but that would require everyone to have access admin access to the cluster.
 > Now let's see how we could monitor such failures directly from Azure Monitor.

-* Head to Kubernetes Service located in our backend resource group `pdecarlo-apps50-backend`.
+* Head to Kubernetes Service located in our backend resource group `AKS_RESOURCE_GROUP` from variables.txt.
 * Mention we already activated Azure Monitor for AKS.
 Click on `Monitor containers` on the Overview tab.
 * Discuss about what we see (health of our nodes, node count, active pods, etc.)
 * Mention the active pods blip in the `Active Pods` graph